VizGrimoire/VizGrimoireR/README.md

 Inherits from ITSMonthly.

-Object with information about tickets opens, and ticket openers, per month.
+Object with information about tickets open, and ticket openers, per month.

 #### Methods